-The purpose of this project is the development and implementation of regional flash flood guidance and early warning systems.
-The approach will entail development of regional technology, training, protocols and procedures to address the issues of mitigating the impacts of flash floods and the application of such a system allowing the provision of critical and timely information by the National Meteorological and Hydrological Services (NMHSs) of the participating countries.
+The purpose of this project is the development and implementation of flash flood guidance and early warning systems.
+The approach will entail development of technology, training, protocols and procedures to address the issues of mitigating the impacts of flash floods and the application of such a system allowing the provision of critical and timely information by the National Meteorological and Hydrological Services (NMHSs) of the participating countries.

-To accomplish this, the World Meteorological Organization (WMO) will cooperate with the Hydrologic Research Center (HRC), San Diego, USA to implement a flash flood guidance and early warning system designed along the lines of similar systems that have been made operational in different parts of the world.
-In cooperation with a designated Regional Centre, normally located within one of the participating countries, the project will be executed by the participating national hydrometeorological services with the HRC providing technical assistance in cooperation with NOAA/National Weather Service for the system implementation and training; and WMO providing technical backstopping and supervisory services including Monitoring and Evaluation of the project.
-USAID/OFDA is providing funding support for the project.
+To accomplish this, the World Meteorological Organization (WMO) will cooperate with the Hydrologic Research Centre (HRC), San Diego, USA to implement a flash flood guidance and early warning system designed along the lines of similar systems that have been made operational in different parts of the world.
+In coordination with one or more designated Regional Centres, normally located within one of the participating countries within a specified region, the project will be executed by the participating national hydrometeorological services with the HRC providing technical assistance in cooperation with NOAA/National Weather Service for the provision of appropriate global data; and WMO providing technical backstopping and supervisory services including monitoring and evaluation of the project.

-Based on estimation of rainfall from satellite imagery and available gauges, the system will provide the NMHS of each participating country with an estimate of the precipitation amount and an indication (guidance), based on physically-based hydrological modelling, as whether it would generate a bankfull discharge (e.g., minor flooding) at the outlets of small, flash flood prone basins throughout each country.
-The NMHSs will integrate local knowledge from other sources (their national networks, observers report, etc.) to validate the guidance and issue as required a warning through channels proper to each country.
+Based on estimation of rainfall from satellite imagery and available gauges and/or radars, the system will provide the NMHS of each participating country with an estimate of the precipitation amount and an indication (guidance), based on physically-based hydrological modelling, as whether it would generate a bankfull discharge (e.g., minor flooding) at the outlets of small, flash flood prone basins throughout each country.
+The NMHSs will integrate local knowledge from other sources (their national networks, observers report, etc.) to validate the guidance and issue as required a warning through channels proper to each country

 Technical assistance includes the development and implementation of the flash flood guidance and warning system as well as research and development into system enhancements, including inclusion of infrared and microwave technology for satellite rainfall estimates, as needed for the different implementations, and training and capacity building on system operations and applications to disaster risk reduction (i.e., an end-to-end system approach).
-The approach will provide a tool for each country within the specified region to access the data and information needed to develop alerts and warnings for flash floods.
+The approach will provide a tool for each country to access the data and information needed to develop alerts and warnings for flash floods.

-The main objective of this project is, therefore, to contribute towards reducing the vulnerability of the region to hydrometeorological hazards, specifically flash floods, by developing and implementing a flash flood guidance system to strengthen regional and national capacity to develop timely and accurate flash flood warnings.
+The main objective of this proposed project is, therefore, to contribute towards reducing the vulnerability to hydrometeorological disasters, specifically flash floods, by developing and implementing a flash flood guidance system to strengthen capacity to develop timely and accurate flash flood warnings.